 We want to take a look today to see what’s in the business case and how to write one.
 I want to be clear that when you look for information on a business case, it’s not a briefcase.

 Someone called the other day and they were confused because they were looking for something, and they kept pulling up briefcases.
 That’s not what we’re talking about today.
 What we’re talking about are business cases, and they include information about your strategies, about your goals.
 It is your business proposal.
 It has your business outline, your business strategy, and even your marketing plan.

 And so, why is that so important today?
-Again, companies are seeking for not only their project managers but their team members to have a better understanding of business and more of an idea business acumen.
-So this business case provides the justification for proposed business change or plan.
-It outlines the allocation of capital that you may be seeking and the resources required to implement.
+Again, companies are seeking not only their project managers but their team members to have a better understanding of business and more of an idea business acumen.
+So this business case provides the justification for the proposed business change or plan.
+It outlines the allocation of capital that you may be seeking and the resources required to implement it.
 Then, it can be an action plan.
 It may just serve as a unified vision.
-And then it also provides the decision makers with different options.
+And then it also provides the decision-makers with different options.

 You want to compare and finalize different approaches that you can use to go to market.
 Then you compile that data and you present strategies, your goals and other options to be considered.

 So what does the document look like?
 Well, there are templates out there today.
 The components vary, but these are the common ones.
 And then these are what I consider essential.
 So there’s the executive summary.
 This is just a summary of your company, what your management team may look like, a summary of your product and service and your market.

 The business description gives a little bit more history about your company and the mission statement and really what your company is about and how this product or service fits in.

 Then, you outline the details of the product or service that you’re looking to either expand or roll out or implement.
 You may even include in their patents may be that you have pending or other trademarks.

 Then, you want to identify and lay out your marketing strategy.
 Like, how are you gonna take this to your customers?
 Are you going to have a brick-and-mortar store?
 Are you gonna do this online?
 And, what are your plans to take it to market?